-If you can’t find what you’re looking for, please get in touch.
+If you can’t find the answer to your question please get in touch.

-The stock screen is updated every weekday using end-of-day data.
+The stock screen is updated every weekday using end-of-day data from ShareScope.

 Click on a column header to alternate between ascending or descending order.

-The easiest ways to select is via the search box at the top right of the table.
+The easiest ways to find or select stocks is via the search box at the top right of the table.
 Enter company names, epic codes or sectors and the screen will automatically select rows containing that text.

 If you want to select multiple stocks, perhaps to compare several companies at once, use the filters at the bottom of the Name and EPIC columns.

 You can also select stocks using the from/to filters at the bottom of most numeric columns.
 Note that you’ll have to enter your selection criteria to the correct number of decimal places.
 For example, Yield is shown to two decimal places, so to select stocks with a yield above 5% you’ll have to enter 5.00 into that column’s from/to filter.

 You can select which columns to show using the Columns selector above the table (on the right hand side, next to the eye).
 For example, if you wanted to download the table without the RNS column, you would de-select that column first.

 You can download the data as a spreadsheet in either Excel (XLSX) or text (CSV) format.
 You can also copy the data to the clipboard in tab-delimited text format.
 Any sort and/or select settings will be reflected in the downloaded or copied data.